 Polyurethanes play a major role in today’s modern materials such as in composite wood, which is a combination of synthetic and natural materials.
-Polyurethane-based binders, typically used both with wood and rubber, are used in composite wood products to permanently glue organic materials into oriented strand board, medium-density fiberboard, long strand lumber, laminated veneer lumber, and even strawboard and particleboard.
+Polyurethane-based binders, typically used both with wood and rubber, are used in composite wood products to permanently glue organic materials into oriented strand board, medium-density fiberboard, long strand lumber, and even strawboard and particleboard.

 What Is Oriented Strand Board?